sv3nd/sv3nd.github.io/content/04event-time-join-with-kafka-streams.md

-Title: Event time low-latency stream joins with Kafka Streams
+Title: Event time low-latency joins with Kafka Streams
 Date: 2017-09-17
 Tags: kafka, kafka-streams, stream-processing, scala
 Author: Svend Vanderveken

-This post attempts to illustrate the difficulty of performing a event-time join between two time series with a stream processing framework.
+This post attempts to illustrate the difficulty of performing an event-time join between two time series with a stream processing framework.
 It also describes one solution based on Kafka Streams 0.11.0.0.

 An event-time join is an attempt to join two time series while taking into account the timestamps.
 More precisely, for each event from the first time series, it looks up the latest event from the other that occurred before it.
 This blog post is based on Kafka Stream although I found the original idea in this [Flink tutorial](http://training.data-artisans.com/exercises/eventTimeJoin.html), where the idea of event-time join is very well explained.